Info & Maps

 Zink Lake is a no swimming or wading lake and a no-wake zone lake.
 No use of combustion engines on watercraft are allowed.
 More rules and regulations can be found on physical signage and online at www.tulsazinklake.com

 Zink Lake receives water flow from releases of the Keystone Lake Dam.
-These flows can be monitored on the water quality dashboard or USGS websites.
+These flows can be monitored on the water conditions dashboard or USGS websites.
 Users should be aware of the hazards posed by moving water and ensure they are capable of handling their watercraft in such conditions.
 The lake can become very choppy with strong winds, creating white caps and hazardous conditions for recreational boaters.
 Emergency exit signs are posted above the dam to indicate safe exit points in case currents carry users downstream.

 PARKING, ACCESS, & AMENITIES